 - To heal past or recent trauma

-- To navigate difficult life transitions, such as starting a new job, moving to a new city, or becoming a parent
+- To navigate overwhelming life transitions, such as starting a new job, moving to a new city, or becoming a parent

-Put simply, a therapist is an impartial, trained professional listener whose job is to support you and help you be a force of positive change in your own life, no matter what challenges you’re facing.
+A therapist is an impartial, trained professional listener whose job is to support you and help you be a force of positive change in your own life – no matter what challenges you’re facing.

 You might contemplate starting therapy for a period of time before actually finding a therapist, and that’s completely normal.
 Sometimes it takes time to get used to the idea of reaching out to a therapist for support, and unless you’re in immediate distress, there’s no need to push yourself to start therapy before you feel ready.